Liberty and Freedom (a Foundation)

 For instance, someone might warn us about an oncoming car, or a passenger could warn a driver of a pedestrian in the road.
 In the first case, if we did not listen, then we may get hit by the car.
 The result might be that we get hurt, and depending on who was at fault, someone may get charged with a traffic violation, but we should not be further penalized for not listening.
 In the second case, if the driver does not listen and then hits and hurts the pedestrian, then the driver should get charged with something, even if the pedestrian bore some fault for going out into traffic.

-For most of us, our free speech is only heard by a few friends, family members or acquaintances, but we could probably talk about anything that those people are willing to listen to.
+For most of us, our free speech is only heard by a few friends, family members or acquaintances, but we could probably talk about anything that those individuals are willing to listen to.
 If we are a leader or spokesperson for or part of some protest or other newsworthy group or event, then we may get local or even national news coverage, but we would be limited to talking about the relevant topic.
 Even when the rich and famous are interviewed, they would usually only get to talk about something relevant to themselves or about something in the current news cycle.

 When it comes to paid speech, the individuals or groups that pay get to decide what gets said.
 They also get to decide, based on how much they are willing and able to spend, how big an audience they want to have.
 For instance, they could try for a small group, a large auditorium, or a small or large television, radio or internet audience.